 My husband was so disappointed when it was gone.
 Now every weekend he asks if an ice cream cake is on the menu.
 I guess it will have to be again soon!

+We also love making chocolate peanut butter ice cream cake, which is made in a 9×13-inch pan.
 What flavors of ice cream would you use to make your ice cream cake?

 How to soften ice cream